NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ### First step: look up the patient

-The first step is we ask you to enter the patient’s NHS number, or their name and date of birth.
+You'll be asked to enter the patient’s NHS number, or their name and date of birth.

 We then look up the patient’s details and vaccination history and display these to you.

 If no match is found for the details you entered, you have the option to record a vaccination without an NHS number.